Languages Other Than English in the SFUSD: Middle School and High School

 Middle school: Cantonese/Mandarin, Korean, Mandarin, Spanish

 Starting in the 6th grade, the elementary school Dual Language Immersion and Dual Language Biliteracy Pathways merge into the Secondary Dual Language Pathway for each language.
-Students are strongly encouraged to remain in the Secondary Dual Language Pathway through 12th grade in order to become bilingual and biliterate at a high level and to attain native-like proficiency in both languages.
+Students are strongly encouraged to remain in the Secondary Dual Language Pathway through 8th grade and continue to take world language courses in high school in order to become bilingual and biliterate at a high level and to attain native-like proficiency in both languages.

 The Secondary Dual Language Pathway is for students who are proficient in the pathway language, whether they are native speakers, native English speakers, or bilingual students.
 Students who were enrolled in a Dual Language Immersion or Biliteracy Pathway or in the Newcomer Pathway in elementary school are eligible for this program in the same pathway language.
 Students who would like to enter the Secondary Dual Language Pathway without transitioning from one of the feeder pathways have their language proficiency assessed by the Educational Placement Center (EPC).